tinghe14/COURSE-2Deep-Learning/Study Note.md

 ## M2: Basics
 ### L3: Basics Part: Regularization and Optimization

+Regularization:
+- simple way:
+  - L2 penalty: add penalty on weight magnitude
+  - L1 penalty: encourage sparsity on solution

+Double Descent:
+- bias variance tradeoff (y-axis: error of model, x-axis: number of parameters/capacity of model)
+- as we increase the model caplaxity beyond interpolation threshold point our test error actually decrease again
+- You started with a model that doesn't give sensible predictions because all the weights that you have put there in the very beginning are random numbers.
+So essentially the capacity of the model zero because it is can't really do anything sensible.
+As you start optimizing , you update your parameters , and some of your parameters start to make sensible decision and essentially increase the capacity of the models as yo u iterate right at some point.
+  - key note want you to understand: not all of the parameters that you have in such a deep model later on will actually contribute to meaningful insurance, most of what you have there will essentially only contribute some noise in the background.

+Optimization:

 ### L4: Computational Graph and Backpropagation Part 1

 over-fitting: the performance reduced from training data to same level of testing data since training dataset over explain the variation